neeilan/splat/README.md

 A <i>testfile</i> contains a program in the target language, annotated with splat <i>directives</i>.

-Testfiles can be named anything, but we suggest the extension of the format `.<language>.splat`.
+Testfiles can be named anything, but we suggest using an extension of the format `.<language>.splat`.
 For example, a testfile for a Python program gets a `.py.splat` extension, while a C testfile gets `.c.splat`.

 Here is a simple test for a Python implementation: